Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Lifetime ban from Brazilian visa

 Be honest and complete.
-If you have questions about eligibility, consult lawyer before applying.
+If you have questions about eligibility, consult a lawyer before applying.

-Sponsoring family members requires first establishing your own legal residency in Brazil—see investor visas, work visas, or Brazilian citizenship for sponsorship eligibility.
+Sponsoring family members requires first establishing your own legal residency in Brazil — see investor visas, work visas, or Brazilian citizenship for sponsorship eligibility.
 For binational families navigating marriage and partnership recognition, review our guide for binational families.
+Spouses of Brazilian citizens seeking permanent residency through marriage should see our marriage visa guide.

 Why ZS Advogados

-Family reunion visas are complex because they require coordination of Brazilian immigration law with family law, document authentication, and Polícia Federal procedures.
-We advise sponsors on family eligibility, prepare complete documentation packages, coordinate with sworn translators, and represent clients at Polícia Federal interviews.
-We handle difficult cases (custody disputes, same-sex partnerships, financial dependence documentation).
-Our experience navigating Polícia Federal and understanding their documentation standards ensures high approval rates.
+Family reunion visas are complex because they require coordination of Brazilian immigration law with family law, international document authentication, and Polícia Federal procedures.
+We advise sponsors on family eligibility, prepare complete documentation packages, coordinate with sworn translators and apostille authorities, and represent clients at Polícia Federal appointments and interviews.
+We handle difficult cases — custody disputes involving international co-parents, same-sex partnership recognition, elderly parent sponsorship with complex financial documentation, and consular vs. in-country application strategy.
+Zachariah Zagol — the first American admitted to the Brazilian Bar (OAB/SP 351.356) — has personal experience navigating Brazil’s family reunification system and understands the practical challenges that foreign families face at every stage of the process.

-Need help with family reunion visa in brazil?
+Need help with bringing family to brazil: family reunion visa complete guide?

 Every case is unique.
 Schedule a consultation and discover how we can help you navigate the Brazilian legal system with confidence.